vain0x/milone-lang/docs/cli.md

 Output:

 - Code: 0 if success.
-1 if syntax error.
+1 if IO error or syntax error in any input.
 - Stdout: JSON text including syntax tree and syntax errors (described later -> [#syntax-tree-json-format](#syntax-tree-json-format)).
 - Files: *None.*